-The tee-pee is the 3rd largest in the world behind one in Canada and on in China.
-But this tee-pee is air conditioned!
+The tee-pee is the 3rd largest in the world behind one in Canada and one in China.
+But this tee-pee is air-conditioned!

 At this same stop on the opposite side of the Native American area is the treasure house.
 There is a gold panning location here.
 You can sit down and enjoy the day in the shade as you get rich!

 This area has a shallow stream full of “gold” flecks.
 There are metal tins that kids can use to dig into the sandy stream bed and shake out the sand and other deposits to find the gold.